Explaining where babies come from to kids – A parent’s guide

 By ignoring questions about where babies come from (or how they are made), you’re giving your child the unspoken message that you won’t answer questions about sex.
 And if you won’t answer their questions about sex, then you probably won’t answer their questions about other stuff too!

 Which means they’ll stop coming to you with their questions.
-And it’s possible they’ll also stop telling you about the things that worry them.
-Which is the last thing any parent wants.
+And it’s possible they’ll also stop telling you about the things that worry them, which is the last thing any parent wants.

 So answering their questions about sex means your child will grow up knowing they can talk to you about anything!
 And that is a good thing!